Published on January 9th, 2019 | by Ruben0

 Nose: starts with a clear hint of volatile acidity (balsamic notes) and lots of polished furniture.
 Touches of menthol as well, which make it very wide and aromatic.
 Underneath there is still a noticeable hint of the chalky Macharnudo.
 You can almost detect the flor from the Fino, or is that my imagination?
 Then all the classical markers, like raisins and walnuts, dates and worn leather.
 Just a whiff of burnt sugar, incense and bread crust.

 Mouth: full-bodied, with powerful aromas of dried fruits (walnuts, roasted pecans, dried figs and dates) and spices like clove and pepper.
 A big umami side as well, dried porcini and such.
 Dark roast Italian coffee.
 Still this minty edge.
 Liquorice.
-It shows some acidity (and lean character that hints towards Amontillado) but it is not at all austere, I assume a bit of sweet wine was added to the solera at some point to take away the sharp edges (which was a rather common practice in the old days).
+It shows some acidity (and lean character that hints towards Amontillado) but it is not at all austere, I’m sure a bit of sweet PX wine was added to the solera at some point to take away the sharp edges (which was a common practice in the old days).
 Very long finish, with coffee, dark toffee notes and moderate tannins.

-Availability: limited – less than 1500 bottles per year are made available.
+Availability: limited – only around 1500 bottles per year are made available.
 You can still find it for € 30-35 for a recent 50 cl bottle – a bargain.
 The price seems to be rising though: the official Osborne shop sells it for € 55 and some shops charge € 70 already.
-You’ll find the best price with international shipping at The Drinks Shop or Master of Malt.
+You’ll find the best price with international shipping at The Drinks Shop, Bodeboca or Master of Malt.

 Summary: Although the VORS label will only guarantee an average age of 30 years, this is probably much older, with an almost imperceptible sweet touch to block the sharpness.
 It is a really complex Oloroso, set apart from others by interesting traces of its background and terroir.
 A classic combination of power and finesse.